xmartlabs/Opera/README.md

 * API abstraction through `RouteType` conformance.
 * Pagination support through `PaginationRequestType` conformance.
 * Supports for any JSON parsing library such as [Decodable](https://github.com/Anviking/Decodable) and [Argo](https://github.com/thoughtbot/Argo) through `OperaDecodable` protocol conformance.
 * Networking errors abstraction through `NetworkError` type.
-Opera `NetworkError` indicates either an `NSURLSession` error, Alamofire error, or your JSON parsing library error.
+Opera `NetworkError` indicates either an `NSURLSession` error, `Alamofire` error, or your JSON parsing library error.
-* RxSwift wrappers around `Alamofire` Request that returns an Observable of a JSON serialized type or an array if it.
+* RxSwift wrappers around `Alamofire.Request` that returns an Observable of a JSON serialized type or an array if it.
 NetworkError is passed when error event happens.
-* RxSwift wrappers around `PaginationRequestType` that returns a Observable of a `PaginationRensponseType` which contains the serialized elements and information about the current, next and previous page.
+* RxSwift wrappers around `PaginationRequestType` that returns an Observable of a `PaginationRensponseType` which contains the serialized elements and information about the current, next and previous page.

 ## Usage